Fareed8157/CrimeReporting/README.md

 # CrimeReporting
-This is Online Crime Automation and Reporting Syste Backend Project Developed using Spring boot .
+This is Online Crime Automation and Reporting System Backend Project Developed using Spring boot .